awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/ttml-and-webvtt-output-captions.md

 1. The **Audio 1** group of settings is automatically displayed in the **Stream settings** section\.
 Choose the **Remove** button\.

-## How to Specify Multiple Languages<a name="multilang-ttml-and-webvtt-output-captions"></a>
+## How to Specify Multiple Captions Tracks<a name="multilang-ttml-and-webvtt-output-captions"></a>

-Put each captions language in its own output\.
+Put each captions track in its own output\.